 Criminology is the study of why crime occurs.
 In this A Level equivalent, you will study a range of theories of why individuals commit crimes, as well as how society manages crime.
-Criminology is an interdisciplinary subject which means that it draws on psychological, sociological, biological theories as well as looking at how crime is dealt with by law and by governments.
+Criminology is an interdisciplinary subject which means that it draws on psychological, sociological, and biological theories as well as looking at how crime is dealt with by law and by governments.

 Topics covered can include: